Sharpener Images/Tacky Treasures

 unique personality of the subject to show it in the most flattering manner.

 There are three goals common to each work in the series: to create a

 beautiful composition, to attain a high degree of realism, and to give the

 sharpeners life and personality.
 The portrait is a success when these

-inexpensive toys actively gaze back at the real world, boldly confronting
+odd artifacts of modern consumer society actively gaze back at the real world, boldly confronting

 the viewer with the absurdity of their own existence.

 My working method combines traditional oil painting techniques with modern tools.
 The planning phase takes place largely on the computer after taking numerous reference photographs.
 A basic outline of the composition is transferred to a panel and work begins on the background and grisaille (monochrome painting of the subject).
 Many layers of transparent glazes (using an alkyd based medium) gradually build up the color to the desired level of intensity and finish.
 When completed, the traditional glazing technique gives the work a wonderful inner glow and depth of color.
 Because I build up the painting in many small increments, it usually takes several months to complete.
 I typically have anywhere from 4-8 paintings simultaneously in progress at my home studio.